tml-tuebingen/pags/README.md

 - We use the [diffusion models](https://github.com/NVlabs/edm/) from Karas et al. "Elucidating the Design Space of Diffusion-Based Generative Models (EDM)", NeurIPS'22.

-- We train an autoencode on CIFAR-10 using [pythae](https://github.com/NVlabs/edm/) from Chadebec et al. "Pythae: Unifying Generative Autoencoders in Python - A Benchmarking Use Case", NeurIPS'22.

-- We use the [robustness library](https://github.com/MadryLab/robustness) and pre-trained models from XYZ.
+- We use the [robustness library](https://github.com/MadryLab/robustness) and pre-trained models from [repo]([https://github.com/microsoft/robust-models-transfer](https://www.microsoft.com/en-us/research/publication/do-adversarially-robust-imagenet-models-transfer-better/))

 - We use the [LPIPS](https://github.com/richzhang/PerceptualSimilarity) metric from Zhang et al. "The Unreasonable Effectiveness of Deep Features as a Perceptual Metric", CVPR'18.

+- We train an autoencoder on CIFAR-10 using [pythae](https://github.com/clementchadebec/benchmark_VAE/) from Chadebec et al. "Pythae: Unifying Generative Autoencoders in Python - A Benchmarking Use Case", NeurIPS'22.

-- We re-use some code from SURAJ PREVIOUS PAPERS and MANIFOLD PAPER.
+- We use code from SURAJ PREVIOUS PAPERS, and [code](https://github.com/tml-tuebingen/explanations-manifold) from Bordt et al. "The Manifold Hypothesis for Gradient-Based Explanations" (2023).